 Closing accounts can affect your credit scores.
 The extent of the impact depends on your credit history, most importantly your utilization.
 However, your decision should not be based on credit scores alone.

-When you order a copy of your credit score from Experian, you are given a list of credit score factors.
+When you order your credit score from Experian, you are given a list of credit score factors.
 These factors tell you what is currently having the most effect on your scores.

 Unless your score factors are indicating that you have too many open credit card accounts, it may be best to close them.
 If your factors indicate your balance-to-limit ratio, or utilization, is too high then it would be better for your scores to leave them open, especially if you are planning to apply for credit in the near future.